 What many manufacturers don’t know is that — when done properly — plastic parts can be injection molded with the same tight tolerances and perform just as well (or even better) than their metal counterparts.

-How Can Plastic Parts Perform Just as Well or Better Than Metal?
+How Can Plastic Parts Perform Just as Well as or Better Than Metal?

 Careful design and planning, selection of appropriate materials, and use of scientific molding principles will control the main factors that affect precision, accuracy, and tight tolerances.
-These include material preparation, melt flow index, machine processing parameters, and most importantly, using sophisticated sensor technology to track what is happening inside the mold in real time.
-Making these kinds of high-performance plastic parts and products therefore also requires a robust quality system that can monitor every step of the injection-molding process.
+These include material preparation, melt flow index, machine processing parameters, and, most importantly, using sophisticated sensor technology to track what is happening inside the tool in real time.
+Making these kinds of high-performance plastic parts and products therefore also requires a robust quality system that can monitor every step of the injection molding process.

 Advantages of Plastic vs. Metal

-It only takes one bad experience with plastic parts to drive a company back to metal.
-But, with an experienced metal-to-plastic-conversion injection molder, there are some big advantages in going with plastic such as:
+It only takes one bad experience with plastic parts to drive a manufacturer back to metal.
+But, by partnering with an experienced metal-to-plastic-conversion injection molder, there are some significant advantages to choosing plastic, such as:

 Keys to a Successful Conversion

-The key to a successful metal-to-plastic conversion is understanding the limitations of the process, materials, and tools are before committing to the project.
-Every part or product is not necessarily a good fit for metal-to-plastic conversion: important factors that must be carefully considered are the expected tolerances, materials, specific part design/configuration, and initial mold flow/analysis.
+Successful metal-to-plastic conversion requires understanding the limitations of the process, materials, and tools before committing to the project.
+Every part or product isn’t a good fit for metal-to-plastic conversion.
+Important factors to carefully consider are the expected tolerances, materials, specific part design/configuration, and initial mold flow/analysis.